stevenjmesser/visitmy.website/_posts/2020-08-15-essentials-for-starting-and-joining-product-teams.md

 ---

 Do these resonate with you?
 What would you add or change?
-Let me know on [Twitter](https://twitter.com/stevenjmesser), it’d be great to hear from people.
+Let me know on [the socials](/contact/), it’d be great to hear from people.

 [^1]: At GDS we tend not to use the term ‘customers’ but it’s still applicable if you’re running B2B or platform products.